BernKing/ChromeStealer/README.md

 ## Full Write-Up

-For a detailed explanation of the project, visit the full write-up at [bernking.com](https://bernking.github.io//2024/chrome-stealer/).
+For a detailed explanation of the project, visit the full write-up at [my blog](https://bernking.github.io//2024/chrome-stealer/).

 ## Disclaimer